mikegecko/photo-chat-app/README.md

 # PicFlo
-PicFlo is a photo chatting app that allows users to communicate through photos.
+PicFlo is a photo chatting web app that allows users to communicate through photos.
 Share your favorite moments, memories and experiences with friends and family with just a tap of a button.
 Inspired by SnapChat and similar apps.

 This project was created with [Create React App](https://github.com/facebook/create-react-app).